Swoogan/Octopus-Cmdlets/README.md

 * Build the solution
 * Open PowerShell and run:

-    Import-Module "[Path to the built dll]"
+    Import-Module "[Path to the built dll]" -Prefix Octo

 Usage
 =====